agryman/yorku-hp-plotter-art-1970/docs/index.md

 in the early 1970s, was involved with plotter art, publishing some of the artwork on the covers of York's Computer Centre Users' Newsletter.

-He sent me the following scanned image:
+He sent me the following image:

 ![Newsletter Cover](scanned-images/1971-04-28-York-University-Computer-Services-Users-Newsletter-Cover.jpg)

 Yes, that was me.
-While attending York University as a B.Sc. student, 1969-1972, I created some mathematical artwork which ended up on the covers of several issues of the university's Computer Services User's Newsletter.
+While attending York University as a B.Sc. student, 1969-1972, I created some mathematical artwork which ended up on the covers of several issues of the university's Computer Services Users' Newsletter.

 Zbigniew was researching the history of computing at York U. during the period 1965-1980.
 His museum was also planning an exhibit of some